mccurdyc/www/content/book/2020-01-31-unix-memoir.md

 be seen as natural consequences of what was understood and could be accomplished with the resources available at the time.

-> ... no research proposals, no quarterly progress reports, and no need to seek management approval before working on something.

-> As Dick Hamming said, if you don't work on important problems, it's unlikely that you'll do important work.

 ## Long-term View

 AT&T / Bell Labs had a very long-term view and an "unfettered environment for exploration" no matter how unconventional.

+> I think that it would be easier to move Unix to another piece of hardware than to rewrite an application to run under a different operating system - Dennis Ritchie

+This was different from what was typical at the time.
+Software was written specifically _for_ the hardware that it was run on.
+Primarily because a lot of software was written in low-level language specific to the hardware.
+Conversely, Unix, was written in C which could be compiled to low-level instructions specific for the hardware.

 ## Management

+The lack of explicit management was standard practice at Bell Labs.
+Bells Labs had a broad but clear mission, "universal service".
+There was a lot of trust that people were interested in achieving this mission.

 > ... no research proposals, no quarterly progress reports, and no need to seek management approval before working on something.

-The lack of explicit management was standard practice at Bell Labs.
+> As Dick Hamming said, if you don't work on important problems, it's unlikely that you'll do important work.

-## The importance of the ability to write, well
+## The Culture

-There was
-Brian played an important role in the success of both Unix and C by being what the industry now calls a Developer Advocate.

-## Luck and Timing

 Brian talks about how he felt that he was a below-average intern after his final year of college at Imperial Oil.
 He spent the entire summer _trying_ and failing